futpix/caravans-in-australia/content/review/402-Harvok-PowerBank-1960-FV.md

   ogtitle: "Should I buy PowerBank 1960 FV by Harvok?"
   ogdescription: "The Harvok PowerBank 1960 FV is classed as Unknown Type, and sleeps 5 people.
 It is Made Overseas and comes in at 20 ft.
 It generally has Separate shower & toilet."
 categories: ["Harvok"]
-tags: ["Sleeps 5", "20 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5", "20 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: "5.996"
 totalHeight: "3.099"